j3ltr/ranked-tkr-helper/README.md

 #### Want to compile the project yourself?
 Instead of grabbing the `.jar` file from the Github Release page, you can compile the project yourself.

-Simply download or clone the project and run `gradlew build` inside the project folder, optionally specifying the JDK version by adding `-Dorg.gradle.java.home=JDK_PATH`.
+Simply download or clone the project and run `gradlew build` inside the project folder, optionally specifying the JDK version by adding `-Dorg.gradle.java.home=<JDK_PATH>`.
-Make sure to use JDK version 16 or higher.
+Make sure to use JDK version 17.

 If the build is successful, you can find the `.jar` file in the `build/libs` folder.